These Additions are six in number, comprising 107 verses not occurring in

 f.
 (1908).

-the Babylonian Talmud, tractate Megillah 10b-4a, dating from the sixth
+Babylonian Talmud, tractate Megillah 10b-4a, dating from the sixth century

-belonging to the eighth century AD.
-[An English translation
+to the eighth century AD.
+[An English translation is given

 Again, in the Sepher Josippon, written by Joseph ben Gorion (early tenth century AD), an Esther legend appears among a number of other legendary stories.
 [No modern edition of this work has been published, but Caster gives some extracts in The Chronicles of Jerahmeel (1899).]